 For several hundred years Camogli was an important base for shipping in the region and once described as 'the city of a thousand sailing ships'.
 It has rather diminished in naval importance over the centuries and is now a small, pretty fishing town surrounded by the forested slopes of the Portofino Regional Natural Park.

 It is here around the harbour and seafront, attractively surrounded by tall pastel-painted (motly shades of orange) houses that your visit will focus.
 At ground level many of the buildings have now been converted into cafes and shops to divert your attention and where you can find an ice cream or have lunch.

 From the beach area where you arrive you can stroll along the seafront promenade as far as the small Castello della Dragonara.
 The Dragonara castle dates from the 15th century and now holds occasional exhibitions.

-Also on this headland is the other important historical monument in the town is the Basilica Santa Maria, overlooking the harbour.
+Also on this headland is the other important historical monument in the town, the Basilica Santa Maria, which also overlooks the harbour.
 Originally dating from the 12th century, the basilica has been substantially modified over the centuries and now has an interior in the baroque style and a neo-classical facade.

-The highlight of the year at Camogli is the second Sunday in May when a great fish festival called the Blessing of the Fish (Sagra del Pesce) is held - large amounts of fresh fish are fried up along the town waterfront and distributed to all present.
+One highlight of the year in Camogli is the second Sunday in May when a great fish festival called the Blessing of the Fish (Sagra del Pesce) is held - large amounts of fresh fish are fried up along the town waterfront and distributed to all present.
 And its free!

 Local attractions and excursions